vaoxa/vaoxa/README.md

-# Hello stranger, I'm vaoxa
+# Hello stranger, I'm Julian

 I have no idea what I am doing, but I am here to learn as I go \
 Major: Computer Science - Spring 2022 \